gitcoinco/grants-stack/packages/round-manager/docs/DEV.md

 ## Development

-This section documents the basics running instructions on running / developing on the round-manager package.
+This section documents the basic instructions on running / developing the round-manager package.

 ### Pre Requisites